ececli/Exposure-Notification-on-RPi/README.md

 Done!

+Note: Remember to change the Rolling Proximity Identifier (RPI) for each device.
+It can be changed in [ContactTracing_BLE.conf](/ContactTracing_BLE.conf) file.
+If you clone the code to multiple devices but forget to change it, all the records will have the same RPI.
+But you can still identify different devices via MAC address.

 ## Explain the Output

 The program records the information of other BLE devices which use the same service (the Exposure Notification Service).
 The output is in a .csv file.
 The format of the csv file is as follows.